organisciak/dissertation/document/1_intro.md

 ### Approach

-This hypothesis will be applied in two different sites of crowdsourcing:
+The study of human-introduced variance will be done in two different sites of crowdsourcing:

  * in the design of contribution tasks in order to minimize variance, and
  * in the normalization of contributions after they have already been collected.